 AVERAGE RATES ($50–$149)

 This company has an office in Texas and is registered on Clutch as a US company.
-However, their development team is located in El Salvador (which they don’t really try to hide).
-Seven of their reviews are from clients located in the USA, one from a firm in Canada, six are from Latin America, and one reviewer preferred to hide their country of origin.
+However, its development team is located in El Salvador (which they don’t try to hide).

-Among the companies that have left their reviews, you will find two well-known professional sports clubs, a Californian digital agency, and several other established companies and startups.
-One reviewer left the overall score of 1 and an honestly negative comment on their pricing policies.
-It looks like the two just failed to make the requirements and costs clear to each other.
+One reviewer left the overall score of 1, bashing the firm’s pricing policies.
+It looks like the two simply failed to make the requirements and costs clear to each other from the start.

 Most reviews on the profile page are from clients in Europe and the USA.
-Many of these positive comments are anonymous while many others are from people with Indian names, which may indicate a lack of objectivity.
+Many of the positive comments are anonymous.

-What raises a red flag here is that there are three very negative reviews characterizing them as disorganized, unprofessional, and incapable of delivering decent quality and meeting deadlines.
+There are three reviews characterizing them as disorganized, unprofessional, and incapable of meeting quality requirements and deadlines.

 HIGH RATES (>$150)

-Headquartered in Chicago, this company creates the impression of having a strong foothold in its local area.
-The company regularly runs live workshops and other events in the city.
+Headquartered in Chicago, this company looks like it has a strong foothold in its local area.
+The company regularly hosts live workshops and other events in the city.

-Most clients in the review section are US companies that prefer to stay anonymous.
+Most clients in the review section are anonymous US companies.
 Others include several formidable brands, startups and a world-famous Japanese app company.
-Some of the reviews include critical comments on minor pace of work, scheduling and project cost issues.
+Some of the reviews are critical about slowness, poor scheduling and project cost issues.

 The company’s website features eight badges including awards from Clutch, Goodfirms, and more.
 They are also an official member of Forbes Chicago Business Council.
 This makes a strongly positive impression.

-If you go to this company’s website, you will find it features their management team.
-This gives the impression of a digital agency or consultancy that selects and manages outsourced resources, rather than a dev shop.
-Guess who such firms outsource to?
+If you go to the “Team” page of this company’s website, you will only find its management featured.
+This screams digital agency or consultancy rather than a dev shop.
+Guess who such firms outsource development to?
 Yes, to guys like us.

 Both of the reviews available give them five stars.
 One of the two clients is a well-known marketing communications network.

 This company’s office is located in the UK capital where its core team sits.
-Among their featured clients, you will find BBC, the Royal Opera House, the UK government and other established businesses and institutions.
+Among its featured clients, you will find the BBC, the Royal Opera House, the UK government and other big names.